BOILER EFFICIENY TESTING

 Fuel-To-Steam Efficiency

+Fuel-to-steam efficiency serves as a comprehensive measure of a boiler’s overall efficiency, encompassing both heat exchanger performance and losses due to radiation and convection.
+Boiler Efficiency Testing ensures that fuel-to-steam efficiency is accurately determined, forming the basis for economic evaluations.
 As outlined in the ASME Power Test Code, PTC 4.1, fuel-to-steam efficiency can be determined through two primary methods: the Input-Output Method and the Heat Loss Method.

 Input-Output